 Baptism is the means by which we become a Christian.
 It is the start of a journey that will eventually lead to eternal life.

 At St George’s we are happy to baptize babies, infants and adults who live in our parish, have a strong connection, or who regularly worship with us.
-Please contact Fr Michael, who will be able to guide and help you in setting a date and preparing you for this.
+Please contact Father Robert, who will be able to guide and help you in setting a date and preparing you for this.
 The preparation normally consists of an initial meeting and two short sessions afterwards

 Baptism generally takes place at the 11am, not least as this means the whole Church community is able to support, pray, and welcome the newest member.
 If there are circumstances that require it, baptism at another time may be possible.